- 1. Use Double-Optin

 Even the best email messages won’t drive results if your customers aren’t convinced to open them.

-The best way to write effective subject lines is with experimentation.
-A/B testing different strategies and using your email tools will help you to define which subject lines earn the most clicks and opens.
+The best way to write effective subject lines is to experiment.
+A/B testing different strategies and using your email tools will help you determine which subject lines earn the most clicks and opens.

 However, there are a few best practices you can use: